 There is no one-size-fits-all design, so keep in mind the energy you want to achieve as you make your choices.
 Here are some ideas for the most important rooms in your home:

-The kitchen is often the heart of the home, but its function differs from homeowner to homeowner.
+The kitchen is often the heart of the home, but its function differs depending on individual need.
 Maybe you do a lot of cooking, or perhaps you just focus on some light entertaining now and then.
 You might have a separate dining room, or your kitchen island might be your go-to spot to eat.
 Smart kitchen layouts can impact both functionality and mood; a triangulated workspace with a refrigerator, stove, and sink work best for people who utilize their kitchens often.

 An open layout can bring an airy feel to a tight space and lift your mood.
 Lighter cabinets open up small spaces as well.
 Lighter paint contrasted with cabinetry and counters provides intriguing complexity.